IPv6 Networking FAQ

 If you do not have a fixed IPv4 global address (if you are using dialup ISP connection), don't panic.
 You can hook yourself up to Freenet6.
 They provide a web interface to hook up your home network whenever you reconnect to the Internet.

 In both cases, you will need to set up an IPv6-over-IPv4 tunneling interface onto your router.
 Consult gif(4) for details.
+Hurricane Electric provides instructions for setting up tunnels on NetBSD.

 Setting up gif tunnel: create